Walking your dog on a harness has many benefits and maybe now is the time to consider getting one.

 When we use an ordinary collar to walk a dog who is strong or pulls a lot, this pressure is directed to the sensitive structures of the dog such as his neck, spine, throat and even his thyroid gland, all of which can be seriously damaged if the dog pulls hard and strong repeatedly.
 That said, just one strong pull in the wrong way can damage your dog for life so considering a harness to walk them on is not just easier for you, but more comfortable them too.

 Another safety aspect you get with a harness that you don’t with a collar is that it is much more difficult for a dog to “reverse” out of a well-fitted harness and slip it.
 I know of several occasions where, whether because he was spooked by something or just has his naughty trousers on, that dogs have managed to slip their collar and run off (and two of these occasions saw the dog in question chasing along a very busy road)

-Having three large dogs myself, both of these options would be quite expensive so after an extensive amount of research, we finally plumped for these ones – well made with the rings on the top and the front, reflective stitching making them great for walking in the dark, padded at the chest to give support and comfort and available in bright green, bright orange or black for the more understated 😉 On a hot day, you can even pop them in the freezer for 15 minutes before you go out to give them a chilled cooling experience too.
+Having three large dogs myself, I opted for the Perfect Fit for Chi (our youngest and most powerful lunatic), and after quite an extensive amount of research, we finally plumped for the following harness for my older boys who are less exuberant – these too are well made with the rings on the top and the front, reflective stitching making them great for walking in the dark, padded at the chest to give support and comfort and available in bright green, bright orange or black for the more understated 😉 On a hot day, you can even pop them in the freezer for 15 minutes before you go out to give them a chilled cooling experience too.